djha-skin/nrdl/README.md

 - Good enough to replace YAML.
 - Generic enough to be useful from any programming language.
-- Featureful enough to support the functional languages, particularly those in the Lisp family (supports keywords/symbols/atoms).
+- Featureful enough to support the functional languages, particularly those in the Lisp family (it supports keywords/symbols/atoms).

 **Join the [Matrix channel (`nrdl:matrix.org`)](https://matrix.to/#/!mEdAmGzxTrQPWAYdfx:matrix.org?via=matrix.org)!**